hendrik49/didok-rest-api/README.en.md

 npm run start or yarn start
 ```
 Then, you can access this project at the address : http://localhost:3000, for the swagger documentation you can access it at this address : http://localhost:3000/api-docs/

-## The original version source code
-The original source code of the live streaming results is [in this commit](https://github.com/MuhammadFariMadyan/unit-testing-express-postgres/tree/3b744c6e72bd2bc0b1a4dcee65f6be21e5329650).

 ## Links & Resources
 - [Node.js](https://nodejs.org/en/download)